 The key is that we’re not alone.
 We don’t understand ourselves as being individuals, but as persons who are part of the whole Church.
 My son’s dysgraphic hands might show God’s love through the careful practice that helps him learn to write, or they might show God’s love by being lovely even if they cannot write lovely.
 My other son who cannot speak might show God’s love by learning day by day to speak, or he might show God’s love in loving actions and words spoken through his speech generating device.
 Our family’s bodies and our friends’ bodies – disabled, impaired, differently abled, and typical – all show the love of God because God is with us loving us.

 That’s the primary theme of the book.
 God’s love is everywhere we are and wherever we could go.
 That’s a truth that makes us feel safe being small.

 Charlotte: Thank you so much, Summer, for talking with me about Katherine Bolger Hyde’s new book, Everything Tells Us about God.
 It’s been a joy!

 About Summer Kinard

 Summer Kinard is a Greek Orthodox Christian, the homeschooling mother of autistic children, and author of Christian fiction and Sunday school curricula.
-She shares resources for making faith life accessible to concrete thinkers on her website, Writing Like a Mother.
-She is currently writing the book Of Such is the Kingdom: A Practical Theology of Disability.
-The book is under contract to be published with Ancient Faith Publishing.
+She shares resources for making faith life accessible to concrete thinkers on her website.
+She is currently writing the book Of Such is the Kingdom: A Practical Theology of Disability, which will be out in October 2019.

 17 essential picture books for Orthodox Christian kids: If you’re looking for picture books that include stories about Orthodox Christian people and traditions, you’ll find them on this list.